 (B) The Department has established a programme called the Corporate Service Improvement Programme (CSIP) which is an umbrella programme to improve the way staff within the Department access corporate services.
 Corporate services are defined in this context as Finance, Purchase-to-Pay (P2P), payroll and HR.

 (B) The Department‘s existing core system is called the Business Management System (BMS) and is used for Finance, procurement, P2P and HR.
 BMS is an Oracle Financials e-business v11.5.10.2 system supported by NHS SBS.
-Payroll is a separate system called ePayfact from CGI and is delivered as a semi managed service.
+Payroll is a separate system called ePayfact from CGI and is currently delivered as a semi managed service.

 (B) Department users often feel they do not get a satisfactory experience when they access corporate services.
 There is low availability of self-service and what is available could be better in terms of the user experience.
 There is also a general lack of automation between BMS and payroll, and there are many HR services that are not computerised and reliant on paper records.
 There is a myriad of local Excel systems and workarounds to make up for poor management information.